 Smooth out the mash over the filling and then with a fork, make rake marks in the potatoes because shepherds take their fields.

-Now sprinkle the shredded cheddar cheese over the top and bake in the oven for 25-30 minutes until golden brown on top and bubbling.
+Now sprinkle the shredded cheddar cheese over the top and bake in the oven at 400 F for 25-30 minutes until golden brown on top and bubbling.

 Serve hot with a veggie on the side like some lemony garlic roasted broccolini and enjoy by a cozy fire on a chilly day.